-If another driver rear-ended your vehicle, you might be thinking that the accident is pretty cut-and-dry.
+If another driver rear-ended your vehicle, you might be thinking that the accident is pretty cut-and-dry and you might need the assistance of car accident attorney.
 The driver hit your car—how could you be the one at fault?

 However, rear-end accidents can become just as messy as other accident types.
 The driver who rear-ended you may not want to admit fault or may blame you for the accident.
 Additionally, their liability insurance could only cover part of your damages preventing you from getting the funds necessary to fix your car or seek medical treatment.